ysyk2021/how-to-create-a-positive-mindset-and-attitude-for-success-techniques-for-optimistic-thinking-and/src/chapter-9-2.md

-# Strategies for Learning from Setbacks and Moving Forward

 In this chapter, we will discuss strategies for overcoming obstacles and failure by learning from setbacks and moving forward with a positive mindset and attitude.